-The extent to which the Covid-19 pandemic will continue to impact our results depends on the scale, duration, severity and geographic reach of future developments, all of which are highly uncertain and cannot be predicted, including notably the possibility of a recurrence or 'multiple waves' of the outbreak or the emergence of new strains of the virus.
-The ultimate impact of the Covid-19 pandemic will also depend on any new information which may emerge concerning the severity of the Covid-19 pandemic, its impact on customers, end-users and suppliers, how quickly normal economic conditions, operations and demand for our products can resume, the efficacy and availability of vaccinations, the severity of the current recession, any permanent behavioural changes that the pandemic may cause and any additional actions to contain the spread or mitigate the impact of the outbreak, whether governmentmandated or elected by us.
-The future impact of Covid-19 developments will be greater if the regions and markets that are most profitable for us are particularly affected.
+The extent to which a pandemic will impact our future results depends on the scale, duration, severity and geographic reach of future developments, all of which are highly uncertain and cannot be predicted, including notably the possibility of a recurrence or 'multiple waves' of an outbreak or the emergence of new strains of a virus.
+The ultimate impact of a pandemic will also depend on any new information which may emerge concerning the severity of a pandemic; its impact on customers, end-users and suppliers; how quickly normal economic conditions, operations and demand for our products can resume; the efficacy and availability of vaccinations; the severity of the current recession; any permanent behavioural changes that the pandemic may cause and any additional actions to contain the spread or mitigate the impact of the outbreak, whether government mandated or elected by us.
+The future impact of a pandemic would be greater if the regions and markets that are most profitable for us were particularly affected.
 These disruptions could have a material adverse effect on our business, financial condition and results of operations.